Cortrah/test-monkey/README.md

 # Test Monkey

-Notes on what to test and links to examples and tools to do it with vue.
+Notes on what to test and links to examples of how to do it with vue.

 # Update